Applying for Student Loans

 To obtain a Parent PLUS loan, a completed FAFSA must be on file for the student in addition to the receipt of a Parent Borrower Form in the Financial Aid Office.

-► The financial aid office will use the information received from the processing agent to construct your Financial Aid Package.
-This package will be explained in the Award Notification you receive via email to your CMC issued email address (access CMC Portal to sign in to your email here).
+The financial aid office will use the information received from the processing agent to construct your Financial Aid Package.
+This package will be explained in the Award Notification you receive via email to your CMC issued email address (go to Basecamp to access student email).
 Now would also be a good time to set-up your username and password and “access” your CMC WebAdvisor.
 Online instructions are located at the top of the WebAdvisor page.

 Alternative loans are available to students who are not eligible for federal loans, or who need assistance beyond their financial aid eligibility.
 These loans are made privately through banks and other financial institutions and are subject to their terms.